-– Michael Bregant from Národní filmový archiv presented one of the most special gifts of the retrospective: A 35mm copy of Yadanabon, a film from Myanmar in Burmese language with Czech subtitles.
+– Michal Bregant from Národní filmový archiv presented one of the most special gifts of the retrospective: A 35mm copy of Yadanabon (1953, Tin Maung), a film from Myanmar in Burmese language with Czech subtitles.

 – I have never seen a film from Myanmar.
 Bregant reports on the loss of a big part of the film heritage of the country.
 After the golden age of then Burmese cinema in the 1950s and a time of ideological censorship one decade later, film copies were sold to TV broadcasters who ultimately destroyed them in the 1980s and 90s.
 A while back a group of enthusiastic young filmmakers have created an independent network to find remaining film copies around the world.
 Up to now their archive consists of about 3000 Film cans, most of them containing news reels.

 – I have rarely seen a film in which so many moths and other insects swirl, crawl and fly through the scenes.
 I wonder if they were attracted by the artificial light.
 Actors did not really respond to those animals.
 Sometimes it was hard to tell whether it was really insects or just the traces of time inscribed on the copy.
 It was a beautiful little diversion that kept me from trying to understand too much.

 – Since I speak neither Burmese nor Czech I was in for a special treat.
 It was a common practice in the early days of cinematheques to present films without subtitles.
 Henri Langlois famously did so in Paris, for example with Japanese films and Peter Kubelka, in his cycle “Was ist Film“ puts forward this policy of a pure cinematic experience not disturbed by language appearing on the screen.
 Yet, the films Kubelka chooses decidedly work on a level that helps to learn about the language of cinema.
 Yadanabon is close to a theatre play filmed with a camera by contrast.
 Understanding language is important for this film.
 Or isn’t it?